Lac-Notre-Dame-Usher-Lake-Association/lacnotredame.github.io/about/2020BoardReport.md

 description: AGM Lac Notre-Dame and Usher Lake Association
 date: 2020-09-26T13:10:52-05:00
 ---

+# 2020 Annual General Meeting minutes

 ## Agenda

 Annual General Meeting - Online via Zoom, August 22, 2020, 10:00 am

 Mandate of the association:
-“to promote, protect and preserve the quality of Lac Notre Dame and Usher Lake and the watershed environment of the Lakes to ensure their continued use and enjoyment by all”.
+"to promote, protect and preserve the quality of Lac Notre Dame and Usher Lake and the watershed environment of the Lakes to ensure their continued use and enjoyment by all".

 ## Constitution of the meeting - quorum based on registered members